ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 The mistake can happen at the beginning, or later when the code is modified, but experience shows that the mistake *will* happen.

+> 😱 STORY TIME: Heartland Payment Systems / SQL Injection

+> In late 2007 attackers used a SQL injection attack to compromise the database of Heartland Payment Systems (aka "Heartland").
+At the time Heartland processed 100 millino payment card transactions per month for 175,000 merchants.
+The attackers used the SQL injection to insert code into Web scripts used by the Web login page.
+The attackers eventually used this accept to install a spyware program called a 'sniffer' that captured the card data as payments were processed for several months in 2008.
+As a result, Heartland temporarily lost its compliance with the Payment Card Industry Data Security Standard (PCI DSS), which was required to implement their core business of processing card payments.
+Heartland reportedly had to pay $145 million in compensation for fraudulent payments (["Data Breach Directions: What to Do After an Attack" by Diane Ritchey](https://www.securitymagazine.com/articles/86071-data-breach-directions-what-to-do-after-an-attack)).
+They have since taken many steps to make their systems stronger and more robust to try to prevent a recurrence.

 🔔 SQL injection is a special case of injection attacks, and we have already noted that injection attacks are so common and dangerous that they are 2017 OWASP Top 10 #1.
 SQL injection specifically is such a common cause of security vulnerabilities that just SQL injection is 2021 CWE Top 25 #6 and 2019 CWE Top 25 #6.
 SQL injection is also identified as [CWE-89](https://cwe.mitre.org/data/definitions/89.html), *Improper Neutralization of Special Elements used in an SQL Command (‘SQL Injection’)*.

 Again, we want to try to use an approach that is easy to use correctly - it needs to be secure by default.